kaun-neel/kaun-neel/README.md

 ## 🚀 About Me

 - 🎓 Sophomore at **IIT Patna**, BS in CS & Data Analytics
-- 🤖 Working on **AI, ML, Computer Vision, Cloud, and Game Development**
+- 🤖 Working on **AI, ML, Research, Cloud, and Data Science**
 - 🧠 Aiming for **AI/ML Engineer** and future **MS in CS** (China)
 - 🔬 Exploring **AI agents, GNNs, and LLM workflows**
-- 🚀 I love building projects that feel *alive*: AI tools, games, geospatial apps, and even romantic interactive websites.
+- 🚀 I love building projects that feel *alive*: AI tools, geospatial apps, performing case studies and research papers.

 ---